MartinKratochvilProgramy/go-kv-store/article.md

 }
 ```

-Now we can traverse the linked list, look for expired values, and when an unexpired value is encountered, break the loop.
-Like this:
+Now we can traverse the linked list, look for expired values and when an unexpired value is encountered, break the loop:

 ``` go
 // storage/cleanupExpiredEntries.go